Avianca Airlines files countersuit against No.2 shareholder over United deal

 The countersuit by Avianca asks the court for an order preventing Kingsland from any further dissemination of the company’s "confidential information, requiring Kingsland to comply with the dispute resolution section of the parties’ shareholder agreement, and requiring Kingsland’s representatives to cease interfering with the shareholder agreement."

 Kingsland and Avianca were set to meet in New York State Supreme Court on Tuesday so a judge could rule on Kingland's petition for a preliminary injuction.
-However, representatives told Reuters the court date had been moved to April 6.
+However, a representative for Kingsland told Reuters the court date had been moved to April 2.

 Kingsland, which holds about 22 percent of Avianca's voting shares and 14 percent of total shares, said in the suit it is seeking "injunctive relief to prevent the cabal of insiders that controls Avianca ... from proceeding with their unlawful attempt to ram through the egregiously one-sided United Transaction in order to divert hundreds of millions of dollars to themselves in violation of their fiduciary and contractual duties."